MewPurPur/GodSVG/README.md

 ## Downloads and links

 Download the version you want from [the list of GodSVG releases](https://github.com/MewPurPur/GodSVG/releases).
-If you have issues with the download, look for a TROUBLESHOOTING.txt file.

 Link to the web editor: https://godsvg.com/editor

 To run the latest unreleased version, you can download Godot from https://godotengine.org (development is currently happening in v4.4.1).
 After getting the repository files on your machine, you must open Godot, click on the "Import" button, and import the `project.godot` folder.

 Another way to run the latest dev build is to open a recent commit and download its artifacts (Checks > export-optimized > Summary > Artifacts).
+You need to log into Github for that.

 To report bugs or propose features, look through the Github issue to see if it's already been discussed, and if not, [create a new issue](https://github.com/MewPurPur/GodSVG/issues/new/choose).